JeffDeCola/my-go-examples/README.md

 * [simple-tcp-server](https://github.com/JeffDeCola/my-go-examples/tree/master/networking/simple-tcp-server)

-  _Using the standard `net` package to build a simple tcp server.
+  _Using the standard `net` package to build a simple tcp server to handle requests concurrently.
   I added an API to this example in the above example [simple-tcp-server-with-???](https://github.com/JeffDeCola/my-go-examples#api)._